josetorraca/safesb3/docs/guide/callbacks.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Stop the training if there is no new best model (no new best mean reward) after more than a specific number of consecutive evaluations.
-The idea is to save time in experiments when you know that the learning curves are somehow well-behaved and, therefore, after many evaluations without improvement the learning has probably stabilized.
+The idea is to save time in experiments when you know that the learning curves are somehow well behaved and, therefore, after many evaluations without improvement the learning has probably stabilized.
 It must be used with the :ref:`EvalCallback` and use the event triggered after every evaluation.

 .. code-block:: python

-    import gymnasium as gym
+    import gym

     from stable_baselines3 import SAC
     from stable_baselines3.common.callbacks import EvalCallback, StopTrainingOnNoModelImprovement